Shankari Kate Sadowsky, MA, CMT

 I lived with pain for fifteen years.
 And now I don’t.

-I spent a lot of years trying different methods and practices, and I went back to grad school to receive a Masters in Holistic Health Education.
-A few years after completing my degree, I began specific study in a five-year program in Classical Ayurveda Clinical Medicine.
-I currently serve as Associate Faculty at Vedika Global College of Ayurveda in Emeryville, CA.
+I spent a lot of years trying different methods and practices, I spent time sitting at the bedside in hospice, apprenticed with Darlene Cohen, a Zen priest who focused on working with pain, and eventually went back to graduate school to receive a Masters in Holistic Health Education.
+A few years after completing my degree, I began specific study in a five-year program in Classical Ayurveda Clinical Medicine at Vedika Global College of Ayurveda in Emeryville, CA where I became adjunct faculty.
+I currently work with a Functional Medicine team at Abundant Living Wellness Center, as well as my private practice.